 Fall is the leading cause of accidental injuries among the 65+.
-Statistically, six out of ten falls happen at home and some of which are fatal.
+Statistically, six out of ten falls happen at home, some of which are fatal.
 Hence, elderly fall prevention must start with discussing fall hazards at home.

 Places around the house where you are most likely to fall are: